warksit/gocardless-laravel/README.md

 ##### Installation

-**1.** If you are using Laravel >5.5 the package will be autodiscobered, for older versions add the service provider at your config/app.php file.
+**1.** If you are using Laravel >5.5 the package will be autodiscovered, for older versions add the service provider at your config/app.php file.

 **2.** Publish the configuration file
 ```bash